Labor policy in the Philippines: Balance between workers' welfare and employment generation

 Some businesses argue that having policies that are biased on workers’ welfare and protection may hinder employment creation.
 They argue that a rigid labor market due to government intervention may result in lower investments and thus, slower growth.

 Hazardous working conditions

 A substantial number of workers in the Philippines are exposed to hazardous working conditions and are not provided sufficient safety equipment and training.
 Of the country's 13.8 million workers, an estimated 17 out 18 are exposed to various safety and health hazards.
-As many as 2 million people die annually from accidents at work or work-related illnesses.

 The type of hazards workers are exposed to depends on the industry they are in.
 Workers in construction and manufacturing, for example, tend to work with electrical equipment and other dangerous tools and machinery, while those in agriculture are frequently exposed to toxic pesticides and fertilizers.

 Maltreatment of migrant workers

 Many Filipino migrant workers have experienced abuse, exploitation, or human trafficking.
 In 2020, almost 5,000 cases of maltreatment of overseas Filipino workers (OFWs) were recorded by Philippine Overseas Labor Offices.